Local Sherman's Algorithm for Multi-commodity Flow: Introduction

 In this work, we give the first local algorithm for multi-commodity flow that either reports that the given demand is infeasible or feasibly routes this demand ``almost completely'' on each vertex. \begin{theorem} [Informal version of \Cref{thm:main-multi})] There is an algorithm that, given a unit-capacity undirected graph $G$, a $k$-commodity demand $b$, and error parameter $\epsilon$, in $O(\epsilon^{-2}\log n(\|b\|_{0}+\epsilon^{-1}\|b\|_{1}))$ time outputs either a certificate that the demand is infeasible or a feasible $k$-commodity flow whose residual demand on each vertex $v$ for each commodity is at most $\epsilon\deg(v)$. \end{theorem}

-Then, we apply our local algorithm to solve $(1+\epsilon)$-approximate $k$-commodity flow on a unit-capacity expander in time $\approx m+k^{4}$.
-This is the first $(1+\epsilon)$-approximate $k$-commodity flow algorithm on expanders that breaks the $km$ multi-commodity flow barrier (for moderate values of $k$).
+Then, we apply our local algorithm to solve $(1+\epsilon)$-approximate $k$-commodity flow on a unit-capacity expander in time $\approx m+\epsilon^{-3}k^3D$, where $D$ is the total demand.
+This is the first $(1+\epsilon)$-approximate $k$-commodity flow algorithm on expanders that breaks the $km$ multi-commodity flow barrier (for moderate values of $k$ and $D$).